 When you upload, you need to identify your video with its unique entry number, category, title and your station.
-Failing to do this wastes much time and can result in your entry being lost and not judged.
-Please remember we probably have to deal with more than 200 entries in a very short period.
+Failure to do this wastes much time and can result in your entry being lost and not judged.
+Please remember we usually deal with more than 200 entries in a very short period.

 Video entries will be checked daily by Tonja Stojanac of the CIRCOM Secretariat.
 Each entry will receive a response from Tonja stating whether all is in order or whether there is anything missing, such as subtitles.

 If there is some fault, you will be advised to upload again.
 This can only happen if you label and identify your entry properly, so please remember how important this is.

 It is very important that you do NOT leave entry until the last few days.
-If you do, there could be a bottleneck of video traffic which will delay your entry beyond the deadline of Friday 13 March 2020.
+If you do, there could be a bottleneck of video traffic delaying your entry beyond the deadline of Friday 24 March 2023.
 Enter early!